linkeo/rainbowlog/README.md

 #### Constants

->   Logger.Console
+-   Logger.Console

-Configured with default levels, only log to console.
+    *Configured with default levels, only log to console.*

->   Logger.Colors
+-   Logger.Colors

-Configured with color names as levels, only log to console.
+    *Configured with color names as levels, only log to console.*

+-   Logger.Standard

+    *Configured with default levels, log levels lower than 'error' to stdout, error levels ('error' and 'fatal') to stderr.*

->    Logger.Prod
+-   Logger.Prod

-Configured with default levels, log to console and file, file appender are configured with default path, named as 'prod', seperating by default size limit and 1-day time limit.
+    *Configured with default levels, log to console and file, file appender are configured with default path, named as 'prod', seperating by default size limit and 1-day time limit.*